joaoarthurbm/academic/papers-pii-detection/nlp-ml-data-privacy-violation-detection.md

 # Qual o problema?

-Privacy concerns are becoming more evident in most various sectors with recent data breaches and privacy scandals are triggering the discussion.
+Privacy concerns are becoming more evident in most various sectors with recent data breaches and privacy scandals triggering the discussion.
 Regulations such as EU's General Data Protection Regulation (GDPR) are pressuring organizations to handle the individual's data with reinforced caution, specially PIIs (Personally Identifiable Information), which are informations that can be used to identify an individual.
 As information systems deal with increasingly large amounts of personal data, to comply with regulations and efficiently increase privacy assurances, it is necessary to develop mechanisms that can not only provide such privacy assurances but also with increased automation and reliability.
 However there is a lack of such mechanisms to help organizations in protecting the data.

 # Qual a solução?